andrew-pasc-27/AP_Personal-Project_eCVT/README.md

  \end{vmatrix}
  $$

- *Vectors in Matrix Form*
 <details>
  <summary>Click to View Methodology</summary>

  I will use the coordinates $(-159, -107, -78)$ and $(615, 250, 215)$. <br>
  *Since* $(0,0,0)$ *exists for this gearset, it can be assumed as the starting point for both vectors.
 Therefore, each coordinate also represents a vector.*

- Taking the cross product of these vectors:
+ Taking the cross product of these vectors using the above matrix:

  $$\langle -23005 + 19500, -47970 + 34185, -39750 + 65805 \rangle$$ <br>
  *Cross product formula*